openstack-archive/tripleo-specs/specs/newton/pacemaker-next-generation-architecture.rst

     https://github.com/ClusterLabs/pacemaker/blob/master/lib/services/systemd.c#L547

-  With the new architecture, restarting a native openstack service across all controllers will require restaring it via `systemctl` on each node (as opposed to a single `pcs` command as it is done today)
+  With the new architecture, restarting a native openstack service across all controllers will require restarting it via `systemctl` on each node (as opposed to a single `pcs` command as it is done today)

 * All services will be configured to retry indefinitely to connect to